 I began my professional career via Kirkley hall college whereby I studied a 2 year course in animal management, which gave me the foundation stones for my subsequent nurse training.
 This followed a circuitous route via Newcastle, Preston and back to Newcastle and my qualification as a Registered Veterinary Nurse.
 After 12 years working in a mixed practice working up the ladder to finally being appointed head nurse of my branch, I was offered my dream job at Simply Cats and the new chapter begins …….

 For as long as I can remember I have always wanted to work with animals, and as a child insisted in pushing my teddy cats around in toy push chairs instead of dolls!
 In my last year of school I decided it was time for a Saturday job, so after thinking about paper rounds, working in retail..
 I got a job in an aquatic and reptiles shop!

 Starting my career, I worked in small animal practice, while I went to Myerscough School of Veterinary Nursing, where I graduated with a distinction in my degree in Veterinary Nursing.
-Since qualifying I have also completed a Certificate in Veterinary Nursing of Exotic Species, and hope to go on to do a Certificate in Feline Nursing, as anyone who knows me, knows I love cats!
+Since qualifying I have also completed a Certificate in Veterinary Nursing of Exotic Species, and have also completed a Certificate in Feline Nursing, as anyone who knows me, knows I love cats!